skamalad/shikhsha_final/README.md

-*   Click Create Service Account, enter a name (default is ok) and description, then click create.
+*   Click Create Service Account, enter a name and description, then click Create and Done.
+Other options are not required.
-*   Click the three dots listed under the Action menu next to the newly created service account, then choose Manage keys
+*   Click the three dots listed under the Action menu next to the newly created service account, then choose Manage keys.
-*   From the Add Key dropdown click Create Key.
+*   From the Add Key dropdown click Create new key.
 *   Choose JSON and click create.
 *   The JSON key is downloaded to your local machine.
 This will be used in a later step.
 *   Click Close.